-If you require Onsite Drug Testing Service, please contact us with your details and requirements and we will have one of our teams contact you directly.
+If you require Onsite Drug Testing Service or Course, please contact us with your details and requirements and we will have one of our teams contact you directly.

 This has been answered very well by Pathtech in the five key questions below:

 Pathtech has developed a checklist that may help organisations manage their in-house drug testing program.
 The checklist consists of five key questions and answers that have been designed to help guide organisations with internal discussion when they are developing or changing their in-house drug testing program.
 The details are as follows:

 Q1: What is the objective of your in-house drug testing program - is it to identify drug-use history or ensure fitness for work?